 Management groups use rules to determine device membership, enabling the devices to be administered as a group.
-For instance, you can select devices based on their Active Directory Organizational Unit, or their operating system version, or any other criteria available to the management group rules.
-For an explanation of management groups, please refer to the Management groups page.
+For example, you can select devices based on their Active Directory Organizational Unit, or their operating system version, or any other criteria available to the management group rules.
+Please refer to Management groups for details.

-You can create your own policies using rules, fragments and trigger templates from any Integrated Product Pack that you have uploaded, which you configure how you wish.
-Please refer to Defining your own policy.
+You can also create your own policies using rules, fragments and trigger templates from any Integrated Product Pack that you have uploaded, which are fully configurable, please refer to Defining your own policy for details.

-The following are examples of check and fix rules, that are provided by the Tachyon Core Integrated Product Pack:
+The following are examples of check and fix rules provided by the Tachyon Core Integrated Product Pack:

 Triggers define the conditions which will cause a rule to be evaluated.
 Each check rule and fix rule must have a rule trigger defined using a trigger template.

-The following are examples of trigger templates, that are provided by the Tachyon Core Integrated Product Pack:
+The following are examples of trigger templates provided by the Tachyon Core Integrated Product Pack:

 Both check rules and fix rules may have optional preconditions defined.
 Preconditions allow you to define a conditional test that must be met before the rule is evaluated.

-The following are examples of preconditions, that are provided by the Tachyon Core Integrated Product Pack:
+The following are examples of preconditions provided by the Tachyon Core Integrated Product Pack:

 You can also optionally add a precondition.